nandub/hubot-irc/README.md

 ## Installation and Setup

+This is just the irc adapter for the hubot, not the full runnable hubot package.
+You shouldn't have to hack on this code directly or clone it unless you want to add features or fix bugs.

+If you want a packaged hubot ready to run try [hubot-irc-runnable](https://github.com/jgable/hubot-irc-runnable)

+## Manual Installation

-NOTICE: This bot is now upgraded to Hubot 2.3.
+This bot is now upgraded to Hubot 2.3.
 You should specify 0.0.8 as your hubot-irc dependency for older versions of Hubot (<2.3.0).

 * Download and Extract [Hubot 2.3](https://github.com/downloads/github/hubot/hubot-2.3.2.tar.gz) from the [Hubot Downloads page](https://github.com/github/hubot/downloads)
+    - You *must* use the downloaded and extracted version of the hubot code, not just a clone of the repo.
 * Run `npm install hubot-irc --save` in the extracted `Hubot 2` directory to add the `hubot-irc` adapter to your dependencies.
 * Install dependencies with `npm install`
 * Set your environment variables like: (Windows Users substitute `set` for `export`)